HadiRoyan/openmuscic-api/Readme.md

 # Open Music Api App

-This Porgam is a submission for Dicoding course 'Learn the Basics of Back-End Applications'.
+This program is a submission for Dicoding course 'Learn the Basics of Back-End Applications'.
 Source code for consumer message broker program (RabbitMQ): [openmusic-app-queue-consumer](https://github.com/HadiRoyan/openmusic-app-queue-consumer)

 ## Installation